graphql/graphiql/packages/graphiql-plugin-batch-request/README.md

 This package provides a plugin that allows sending a batch request to a GraphQL Server and thence into the GraphiQI UI.

-The plugin scope is for sending multiple GraphQL using 2 main batching approaches:
+The plugin scope is for sending multiple GraphQL using 2 main batching strategy:
 1. Single operation.
 2. Array of operations (GraphQL server must be configured to allow arrays).